arizona indian ruins

 What are Kivas & Ceremonial Sites?

-Kivas were underground circular ceremonial sites.
+Kivas are round, often underground rooms that served as sacred gathering places for ceremonies and important community meetings.
+These were places of stories, songs, rituals, and teachings.
 An example of a kiva can be see at Tusayan Ruins in the Grand Canyon.

-The Best Arizona Native American Cultural Sites & Cliff Dwellings
+Native American Cultural Sites & Arizona Cliff Dwellings

 From cliff dwellings to expansive pueblos below is a list of some of the best preserved Native American ruins in Arizona.